BeansGalaxy/Beans-Backpacks-3/README.md

   - Overhauled controls to insert/remove items
   - Right-Clicking opens a tooltip where the mouse is used to move items
   - In Lunch Boxes, Alchemy Bags, and Quivers; MWheel Scrolling selects an item to use
+  - Overhauled hidden `chest` trait to work more simmilar to `bundle` traits
 - **Placing Backpacks**
   - Hanging snaps to where 4 corners are supported
   - Placing upright moves to be fully supported on the block